It’s kind of a joke. “Do your Kegels.” As women, we know we should do them…But how many of us really do?

-Pelvic healing exercises should involve a combination of things such as mindfulness training, yoga and traditional exercises all in one exercise.
+Pelvic healing exercises should involve a combination of things such as mindfulness training, yoga.
+Un-Kegels, Kegels, core, pelvic massages, and traditional exercises all in our self-care power.

 Yup.
 You heard me right.
 All in one.

 My superpower is creating exercises for my clients that they enjoy doing and will stick with so I personally love combining exercises that involve both a Kegel and Reverse Kegel killing two birds with one stone.

 In this video, I combine the yoga exercise child’s pose with an abdominal exercise, the box plank.
 I just love the combination workouts where I can restore power and balance at the same time.
 The child’s pose relaxes the pelvic floor muscles, and the box plank strengthens the pelvic floor.
 This is the perfect yin and yang exercise for your “lady parts.”

-- Get into an all fours position like in the video.
+- Get into an all-fours position like in the video.
 Your elbows should be directly under your shoulders and your hips under your knees forming a box form.